 I never thought I would homeschool my kids, but here I am homeschooling during a pandemic.
 I am doing my best to adapt, but I have made many mistakes.
 Maybe I am learning through my mistakes.

-I started homeschooling our first and second grade boys (with a wild 3-year-old underfoot) a few weeks ago.
+I started homeschooling our first and second-grade boys (with a wild three year old underfoot) a few weeks ago.
 The transition has been difficult.
 I’ve made some rookie mistakes, I’ve adjusted the plan about 10 times, and I’ve learned a lot about what works.
 I hope you can learn from my errors, or at least take comfort in our mutual struggle.

-Mistake 1: I Assumed My Kids Would Behave at Home Just Like They Did at School
+Mistake 1: I Assumed My Kids Would Behave at Home Just as They Did at School

 The biggest struggle I’ve encountered in homeschooling thus far has been . . . my children’s behavior.
 Yep.
 Their teachers have always described my two sons as “very respectful” and “well-behaved,” but apparently those traits don’t automatically carry over to homeschool.
 Kids always behave worst for their moms, right?

 They are just so comfortable with me, and they view me as “mom” and not “teacher.”
 So if my son is feeling tired or bored, guess what he does?
 He dramatically lies his head on the table and says, “I’m tired and bored!”
 Would he have EVER done that at school?
 Nope.